reactjs/react.dev/content/docs/add-react-to-a-new-app.md

 > Note:
 >
-> Check out the [Try React](/docs/try-react.html) page if you are looking for light-weight environments to experiment with React.
+> Check out the [Try React](/docs/try-react.html) page if you are looking for lightweight environments to experiment with React.
 > The options on this page are designed to help bootstrap single-page applications with linting, testing, bundling, production optimizations, and more.

 ## Create React App